 I noticed the thought: “I always have to stop for you” came forward, but it actually went a little broader to: “I always have to stop for others’ needs”.
 But I knew, based on my own internal work, these thoughts were linked to a familiar core belief: “I’m unworthy” and in this case: “I’m unworthy of getting my needs met or taking care of myself”.

 When I arrived home from the run, I challenged the beliefs.
 For the sake of the post length, I included an example of challenging both beliefs simultaneously.
-You may want to start challenging one thought/belief at a time as you learn this skill.
+You may want to start challenging one thought/belief at a time as you learn this practice.
 The process unfolded as follows:

 1) Distorted Thought/Belief: